Installation and Setup

 - Name your project and click Create

-Import the SDK Package
+Import the SDK into Your Project

 Your project structure should look like: